oracle/weblogic-kubernetes-operator/kubernetes/samples/charts/voyager/README.md

  kubectl create -f voyager-tls-console.yaml
 ```
 ### 4. Access WebLogic console using https port
-In a web browser type https://${HOSTNAME}:30443/console in address bar to access the console.
+In a web browser type 'https://${HOSTNAME}:30443/console' in the address bar to access the console.

 ## Uninstall the Voyager Operator
 After removing all the Voyager Ingress resources, uninstall the Voyager operator: